sveltejs/svelte/documentation/docs/03-template-syntax/11-bind.md

 </select>
 ```

-You can give the select a default value by setting the `selected` property on the elements that should be selected initially.
-This way, when the select is part of a form and its `form.reset()` method is invoked, it will revert to that value instead of the empty string (for single-value selects) or the empty array (for multi-value selects).
+You can give the `<select>` a default value by adding a `selected` attribute to the`<option>` (or options, in the case of `<select multiple>`) that should be initially selected.
+If the `<select>` is part of a form, it will revert to that selection when the form is reset.
 Note that for the initial render the value of the binding takes precedence if it's not `undefined`.

 ```svelte
 <select bind:value={selected}>